MilesCranmer/better_names/README.md

     - As in, a sphere is easy to wrap up - you even get extra paper when folding it (+), but for the inside of a torus, the paper will rip (-)
 - TS-rectangle engine = Carnot engine
 - Geometric Gravity = General Relativity
+- Pre-processing dedispersion = Coherent dedispersion
+    - The unchanged name is very bad in my opinion.
+The word coherent itself makes me forget what the meaning is
+- Post-processing dedispersion = Incoherent dedispersion

 # Non-descriptive names pending replacement